 What does this mean for the girl, though?
 Many things, none of them good, and all manifesting in the long-run.

-Imagine a child who is never taught how to be kind to the elderly, or for members of a particular gender.
+Imagine a child who is never taught how to be kind to the elderly, or to members of a particular gender.
 What happens when that child becomes a young adult and gets their first job?
 What happens when that child has to go away to college?
 What happens when that child grows old?

 In the west we’ve been fixated on “teaching boys to respect girls and women.”
 Yet little has been done to teach girls to respect men and boys.
 The end result will not be kind in years to come.
 Bad behavior is what it is and won’t be tolerated in the classroom, the shop floor, or the boardroom.

-I watched the family as they shopped in Wal-Mart, our paths crossing several times in grocery aisles.
+I watched the family as they shopped in Wal-Mart, our paths crossing several times in the grocery aisles.
 I saw more bad behavior.
 I noticed that the parents were thoroughly capable of verbally disciplining their child when it came to bad behaviors that were directed toward themselves.
 I wondered if they just felt themselves and their offspring superior to the people who worked at Wal-Mart and what lesson that would teach their child.

 I wondered if she would grow up to be a good person, despite what her parents were teaching her….